 - No fuel assemblies to fabricate, replace or store

-- Online refueling for continuous operation to increase profit margins and reliability
+- Online refueling for continuous operation to increase fuel utilization and availability

 - Ability to use multiple fuels for operation including depleted and natural uranium, or even spent fuel

 - Ability to load follow and support other energy sources on the grid.